Colon cancer screening

 There is not enough evidence to say which screening method is best.
 But, colonoscopy is most thorough.
 Talk to your provider about which test is right for you.

-Both men and women should have a colon cancer screening test starting at age 50.
-Some providers recommend that African Americans begin screening at age 45.
+All adults should have a colon cancer screening test starting at age 45.

 Screening options for people with an average risk for colon cancer:

-- sDNA every 1 or 3 years (colonoscopy is needed if results are positive)
+- sDNA-FIT every 1 to 3 years (colonoscopy is needed if results are positive)

 SCREENING FOR HIGHER-RISK PEOPLE